pensierinmusica/csvdata/README.md

 # And then run it as
 ./csvdata.js -c <your_file_path.csv>

-# (to accept empty values add the flag "-e").

-# For command line help
+# To see the other options, check command line help
 node csvdata.js -h
 ```